hashicorp/nomad/website/source/intro/getting-started/jobs.html.md

 You may update a job to change the docker container to update the application version, or change the count of a task group to scale with load.

-For now, edit the `example.nomad` file to uncommand the count and set it to 3:
+For now, edit the `example.nomad` file to uncomment the count and set it to 3:

 ```
 # Control the number of instances of this groups.